 And it’s meaning, I would always argue, that you need to make yourself content and your life fulfilling.

-3. You’re not dealing with the root cause of abusing food.
+3. Weight-loss efforts fail because you’re not dealing with the root cause of abusing food

 There’s a reason behind why you’re abusing food (overeating, bingeing, purging, starving, etc.), and I can pretty much guarantee that it has nothing to do with food.
 I know that because food is fuel, and that’s all it is.
 Any other connotation or emotional attachment or power that food has in your life, I say kindly, is because that’s what you gave it.